canberko560/Silencio/README.md

 # Silencio
 Muser: Path of Musician
-This is a cross-platform mobile application which was developed in Xamarin by Canberk VARLI.
+This is a Xamarin cross-platform mobile application.
 Muser is an application for musicians built by a musician.
 All the musicians in the world are struggling with finding new members for their music bands.
 With Muser musicians can find their particularly described musicians and contact with them.
 It is still in progress.
 There might be some mistakes and lack of visuals in the program but skeleton part of the program has been done.